 Collaborating with the South Australia Housing Trust (SAHT) has been a significant driver of growth and strengthened connections.
-Our portfolio expanded by 5.36%, reflecting meaningful progress in providing more the year, we achieved a 22% reduction in arrears, demonstrating the effectiveness of our strategies and the unwavering dedication of our
+Our portfolio expanded by 5.36%, reflecting meaningful progress in providing more homes for those at risk of homelessness.
+Despite challenges during the year, we achieved a 22% reduction in arrears, demonstrating the effectiveness of our strategies and the unwavering dedication of our tenancy staff.